Alternate Rogue

 7th-level Skinchanger Archetype feature

-Druidic magic suffuses your Wild Shapes.
-While you are in Beast Form your attacks count as magical for the purposes of overcoming resistance and immunity to nonmagical attacks.
+Elder magic suffuses your Wild Shapes.
+Your natural weapon attacks in Beast Shape count as magical for overcoming both resistance and immunity to nonmagical attacks.

 Bestial Physique